Completing your application

 - Please select eight units that have been approved by your home university and submit these in order of preference on your application form.
 Your request may need to be sent to the faculty for approval.
 A Curtin unit is generally worth 25 credits.
 A minimum semester enrolment at Curtin University is 75 credits (generally 3 units) and a maximum enrolment is 100 credits (generally 4 units)

-- Ensure the units are available at Bentley campus and in the semester in which you are intending to study at Curtin
+- Ensure the units are available at Curtin Perth and in the semester in which you are intending to study at Curtin

 - Ensure you have met the equivalent of the pre-requisite/s required for the units and if possible provide evidence of this in the form of course or module syllabi.
 The faculty may require this to assist with assessing your suitability to enrol into the units.